danielrosehill/Red-Alert-HA-Template-0525/README.md

 These timestamps are from a real alert in Jerusalem and are provided to help demonstrate and plan automations around these two conditions.

 Typically (so far): a preemptive alert is received a few minutes before the actual alert.

-The preemptive alert state turns off precisely when (and occasionally if) the actual alert begins.
+The preemptive alert state turns off/cancels precisely when (and occasionally if) the actual alert begins.

 #### Preemptive Warning Activation: